mbianchidev/mbianchidev/note-to-recruiters.md

   - Oil & Gas
   - Governments that are not on my allowlist (or have ties with them)
 - Be a body shop consultancy firm, for me this is a **big NO NO**, I'm not a commodity and you're not going to make any margin over my hard work - I can support customers myself via freelancing.
-- Allow to operate full-remote, even better being remote-first or mostly async but if you have an office I will happily come by for social events if I feel like it - Company offsites are ok (full expenses covered and possibly not in the weekend, I typically have other plans)
+- Allow to operate full-remote, even better being remote-first or mostly async but if you have an office I will happily come by for social events if I feel like it - Company offsites are ok (full expenses covered and possibly not in the weekend as I typically have other plans)
 - Have a moonlight policy that allows me to:
   - Coach/mentor people 1:1 (off hours)
   - Contribute to OSS without needing to ask for permission